-Scott first began working at Aspen Country Day School in 1998.
-He has a BA in history and political science from Duke University, and a masters of arts in teaching, also from Duke.
-In his role as business manager, Scott has guided the school through its most important strategic initiatives over the past two decades.
+Scott started working at Aspen Country Day School in 1998.
+He has a Bachelors in History and Political Science from Duke University, where he also earned a Masters of Arts in Teaching.
+In his role as director of finance, Scott has guided ACDS through its most important strategic initiatives over the past two decades.
 He was instrumental in the redevelopment of the Castle Creek campus and the establishment of a firm financial footing for the school to further its mission, values, and culture.
 Scott, who previously served as assistant head of school, has been a passionate advocate for the school’s outdoor education program and frequently leads backcountry skiing, climbing, and backpacking trips.
-Scott added leadership of the Middle School to his business office responsibilities for the 2021-22 school year.
+For the 2021-22 school year, Scott added leadership of the Middle School to his business office responsibilities.
 He is the father of three Aspen Country Day School graduates.

 Three essential items?

 A pen and paper and a bicycle.
 And as a tribute to Bill Huffman (legendary ACDS Outdoor Education director), a pack of matches.
 So if I ever find myself out there in the wilderness alone, I can make a one-match fire.

 Where does your love of learning and education come from?

 My parents were both in education; my mom was a middle school teacher, and my father worked at the Unviersity of of Miami in the library.
 Growing up, I was constantly surrounded by books and reading.
 It was in college that I experienced the benefits of the small classroom, a seminar where you are reading, discussing, and presenting with a small group of people, kind of like Country Day School.

 Dream dinner guests and what you’d talk about?